Menu

 Jobs and further study

-• Third year entry to various degree courses at University of the West of Scotland, Glasgow Caledonian University or Abertay University
+• Third year entry to various degree courses at the University of the West of Scotland, Glasgow Caledonian University or Abertay University

-• Second year entry at University of Glasgow, University of Edinburgh or University of Strathclyde is also possible, depending on maths qualifications
+• Second year entry at the University of Glasgow, University of Edinburgh or University of Strathclyde is also possible, depending on maths qualifications

 • You will have the potential to move on to jobs in the IT industry.